20 student kitchen cupboard essentials

 Tabasco

-Tabasco is a great staple for spicing up any meal you have.
+Tabasco is one of the best cupboard staples you can use to spice up any meal.
 But just as a warning – there's a high chance that you'll get addicted to this stuff as a student.

-Slowly but surely you'll start to feel like no meal is right without Tobasco's spicy/peppery/vinegary goodness, and we've even known some people to start carrying the pocket-sized bottle around with them.
+Slowly but surely, you'll start to feel like no meal is right without Tabasco's spicy/peppery/vinegary goodness.
+Some people even start carrying pocket-sized bottles around with them.
 It's almost like they make it that size on purpose...

-Tabasco can last in the cupboard for a month or two, but pop it in the fridge and it should keep for months.
-An even cheaper alternative would be to keep some chilli powder to add to dishes instead, but bear in mind that you'll be missing out on the vinegary bonus.
+Tabasco can last in the cupboard for a month or two, but pop it in the fridge and it'll be good to use for months.
+An even cheaper alternative would be to keep some chilli powder to add to dishes instead.
+But bear in mind that you'll be missing out on the vinegary bonus.

 -